 ANNA LEA JANCEWICZ: EIC/ ART EDITOR

 I am the great-granddaughter of Ukrainian and Polish immigrants, and am originally from the heart of the Pennsylvania Coal Region.
 I have cooked your food and served it to you, sold you books and vegetables, cared for your developmentally disabled children and your wounded wildlife, organized your communities and your activists, and raised funds for your nonprofits.
 Now I’m a homemaking, homebirthing, homeschooling mother of two, married to a skilled tradesman and fine artist.
 I’m a proud member of the I.W.W.
-I teach creative writing at a homeschool co-op, write, and help edit Tiny Donkey.
+I teach creative writing and People’s History at a homeschool co-op, write, and dig in my garden.
 My first book, (m)otherhood, is forthcoming from Widow and Orphan House press, Fall 2017.
 I love reading fiction that is clever and subversive; I love voices with wit and teeth.
 I love unusual language, and the fantastic.
 Some of my favorite writers are Shirley Jackson, Kelly Link, and Karen Russell, but my forever best sweetheart is always Tom Robbins.

 ASHA DORÉ: NONFICTION/ HYBRID FORMS CO-EDITOR

 I am a writer and single mother, originally from Florida, currently living in the Pacific Northwest.
 I am the first person in my immediate family who graduated with a college degree and the only person in my family who can’t play an instrument or hold a tune to save my life.
 I believe that writing is activism.
 I love work that lives in the discomfort between binaries, work that speaks to or from the underrepresented, work that challenges “standard” patterns of language, work that ignites, work that is active, work that is alive.
 I love work that finds its way to the points of contact between our bodies and the themes that influence us through lyricism, innovation, or traditional forms.
 I love work that challenges.
 I love work that sings.
 Writers I return to again and again are: Maggie Nelson, Lidia Yuknavitch, Roxane Gay, and John Berger.

 COURTNEY GUTIERREZ: NONFICTION/ HYBRID FORMS CO-EDITOR